keshavim/Pineapple/README.md

 # Pineapple

-curently desiding to suport linux only. any cross platform stuff will come later. also will add a better way to handle libraries
+back to cross platform, (maybe)

-You will need some other dependences for nanodbc.
-Ill list them later
+You will need some other dependences for nanodbc. go to their github to see what is needed. will add information here later

+may have to deal with open gl, too

 this is also only tested on linux.

-currently use build.py to make build files.
---vs2022 (windows default)
---gmake (linux/mac default)
---ninja

-run.py should be used after calling the respective commads for ninja, make, and vs in build folder

-the ninja.sh is for my use. others scrips can be made depending on combination
+to build run the build_vendor first. then build_pineapple. the .sh of build_pineapple can take ninja as arg

+exe is in build/bin/